Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Introduction

+The main contributions of this work are as follows: \begin{itemize} \item We contribute a large, complex, and realistic high-quality benchmark named SFCHD.
+To our knowledge, SFCHD is the inaugural factory dataset that concurrently satisfies the detection of both safety clothing and helmets. \item To address the challenge for image detection under low-light conditions, we propose a novel low-light enhancement module named SCALE.
+This plug-and-play module is composed of a spatial attention pathway and a channel attention pathway. \item We apply several classic object detection models on the SFCHD dataset for experimentation to verify its usability.
+Concurrently, we evaluate the SCALE module on both the ExDark and SFCHD datasets.
+The results substantiate that SCALE demonstrates significant enhancements in the detection of low-light images. \end{itemize}

-The rest of this article is organized as follows.
-In Section~\ref{related_work}, we review current status of open-source datasets for safety clothing and helmets and recent advances in object detection.
-In Section~\ref{tcrsfdataset}, we present a detailed description of TCRSF.
-We introduce the selected architectures and experimental procedure to compare the performance in Section~\ref{experiments}.
-We discuss the gap between academia and industry and explores future directions, as well as the real-world performance of TCRSF in Section~\ref{applications}.
-Finally, in Section~\ref{conclusion}, we conclude this article.
+The rest of this paper is organized as follows.
+In Section~\ref{related_work}, we review the literatures pertinent to this work, encompassing the current state of datasets and the latest advancements of algorithms.
+In Section ~\ref{SFCHDdataset}, we provide a detailed account of the SFCHD dataset, including its construction principles, data details, and potential applications.
+We introduce the architecture of the SCALE module in Section~\ref{SCALEmodule}.
+In Section~\ref{experiments}, we initially apply several classical models to substantiate the SFCHD's usability, followed by an assessment of the SCALE's efficacy on the ExDark and SFCHD datasets.
+Finally, in Section~\ref{conclusion}, we summarize this work.